rgwch/ioBroker.mystrom-wifi-switch/README.md

 ## Use

 Each instance will create a switchState and a switchPower object.
 SwitchState is true or false, switchPower is in Watts (and will always be 0 if  switchState is false, of course)

 SwitchState is writeable.

+#### 0.8.3

+* (rgwch) changed name to mystrom-wifi-switch, since no other mystrom devices are supported by now.

 #### 0.7.0